Four Steps to Preparedness

 2. Build an Emergency Supplies Kit: Often during an emergency, electricity, heat, air conditioning or telephone service may not work.
 Be prepared to make it on your own for at least 10 days.
 Learn what emergency tools and supplies you should gather for your kit.

-3. Be Aware: Sign up for NY-ALERT at https://alert.ny.gov to receive emergency notifications.
+3. Be Aware: Sign up for NY-ALERT to receive emergency notifications.
 Learn about other resources that can provide you with updated information during an emergency.
 Pay attention to news and know your surroundings.

 4. Get Involved: Affiliate with a recognized disaster volunteer organization such as the American Red Cross or the Salvation Army before a disaster.
 Getting involved with a disaster volunteer organization before an emergency will increase your ability to help when it is needed.
 After a disaster, before going directly to volunteer at a relief organization, hospital or a disaster site, wait for instructions from local officials or check with specific organizations.
 Be patient.
 After a disaster, many people often wish to volunteer.
 There may be a greater need for volunteers weeks and months after disaster strikes.